iamtheyammer/omnibot/docs/modules.md

 // this line is REQUIRED by Node.js!
-// if it's not there, it'll be like you didn't export anything at all. module.exports.omnibotExports = {};
+// if it's not there, it'll be like you didn't export anything at all.
+// don't worry-- you can add dynamic exports in your init function! module.exports.omnibotExports = {};

 // since the init function is called before exports are requested,